Structure and Composition of the Atmosphere

 22. In a close ecosystem, across its boundaries:

-a) Both energy and mass cannot transfer
+a) Both energy and mass cannot be transferred

-b) Mass can transfer but energy cannot transfer
+b) Mass can transfer, but energy cannot transfer

 c) Both energy and mass can transfer

-d) Energy can transfer but mass cannot transfer
+d) Energy can transfer, but mass cannot transfer

 d)